-This guide explains everything you need to study in the Netherlands: the top Dutch universities, Netherlands scholarships and universities in the Netherlands for international students.
+This guide explains everything you need to study in the Netherlands: the top Dutch universities, scholarships, and universities for international students.

-Foreigners looking to study in the Netherlands will find a wide range of Dutch universities and education institutions offering international degree programmes.
-Many of the Netherlands’ universities offer undergraduate and post-graduate degrees in English.
+Foreigners looking to study in the Netherlands will find a wide range of Dutch universities and education institutions offering international degree programs.
+Many of the Netherlands’ universities offer undergraduate and postgraduate degrees in English.

-Information on studying in the Netherlands is easily found in English on government portals, and universities in the Netherlands typically offer help for foreign students to arrange their move and Dutch student visa.
+Information in English on studying in the Netherlands is easily available on government portals.
+Universities in the Netherlands typically offer help for foreign students to arrange their move and Dutch student visa.
 In any case, foreign students will find no shortage of guidance or courses to study in the Netherlands for international students.

 Foreigners who graduate from a university in the Netherlands – as well as foreigners who graduate from any of the world’s top 200 universities in the last three years – can apply for a special Dutch visa to look for work for up to one year, known as the graduate orientation year Dutch permit.

 This guide explains what you need to study in the Netherlands at either a university of applied sciences (hogescholen) or research university (universiteit) in the Netherlands:

 - Netherlands universities and Dutch higher education system

 - Types of universities in the Netherlands

 - Dutch university fees and costs of studying in the Netherlands